Language: EN

 }

-UserResponse response = MakeAPIRequest(); // function that makes the request to the API
+UserResponse response = MakeAPIRequest(); // function that makes the API request

-As we can see, the JavaScript code is much more agile, because it avoids having to define the type, as it was necessary in C#.
+As we see, the code in JavaScript is much more agile, because it avoids me having to define the type, as was necessary in C#.

-Furthermore, if at any time the API changes, the JavaScript code will still work, while in the C# code I would have to change the class.
+Moreover, if at any point the API changes, the code in JavaScript will continue to work, while in C# I will have to change the class.

-So we see what we were saying that the untyped language is much more flexible and agile than the strongly typed language.
+So we see what we said that the untyped language is much more flexible and agile than the strongly typed language.

 However, it also has its disadvantages.
 Imagine that the fictional change we mentioned is not compatible with part of my program.
 In the case of JavaScript, I would have problems detecting the failure, which I would not have in the case of C#.

-This is why we say that typed languages are more rigorous and less prone to failures than untyped languages.
+It is for this reason that we say that typed languages are more rigorous and less prone to errors than untyped languages.

-My advice is to avoid taking sides in favor or against.
+My advice is to avoid taking a position for or against either.
 Instead, try to learn at least one language of each type and, above all, understand all their similarities and differences.